 As always, taking advantage of the best entries for each particular trade and using wise money management skills will go a long way toward your continued success with these candlestick signals.

 Steve Nison recommends combining Japanese candlestick trading with western technical indicators to qualify the best trades.
-I personally use Nison’s candlestick techniques in combination with the Top Dog Trading or Infinite Prosperity systems, which both work well with candlestick signals.
+I’ve personally used Nison’s candlestick techniques in combination the MACD and RSI indicators with great success.

 The bullish harami candlestick pattern is often overlooked by price action traders because it is only a moderately strong signal.
 However, the favorable risk to reward scenarios that harami signals present make them worth learning.
 Be sure to demo trade this pattern until your are consistently profitable, and have fun trading!